-Exhibiting Evangelicalism: Commemoration and Religion’s Presence of the Past
+Exhibiting Evangelicalism: Commemoration and Religion’s Presence of the Past (University of Massachusetts Press, 2022)

 Based on extensive research in numerous archives and drawing upon previously inaccessible sources, Exhibiting Evangelicalism offers a new narrative of the culture wars and of religion’s role in shaping public culture in the United States.